microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     // Warning: (ae-incompatible-release-tags) The symbol "container" is marked as @public, but its signature references "Container" which is marked as @alpha readonly container: Container;
     defineElement(definition?: ContextualElementDefinition): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "definePresentation" is marked as @public, but its signature references "ComponentPresentation" which is marked as @alpha definePresentation(presentation: ComponentPresentation): void;
+    definePresentation(presentation: ComponentPresentation): void;
     readonly name: string;
     readonly shadowRootMode: ShadowRootMode | undefined;